incognite-lab/Pepper-Controller/README.md

 # Pepper Controller

 This is a software to control Pepper humanoid robot from Python.
-You can easily connect to robot and control it from the command line or GUI interface.
-This software has to be replacement for Choreographe tool, that offer only graphical programming instead of full Python support.
-You can also control robot, run apps or teleoperate the robot from the GUI interface.
-The example scripts will help  you to learn how to write Pepper app in few lines Python of code without necessity to use Softbank software.
+You can easily connect to the robot and control it from the command line or GUI interface.
+This software serves as a replacement for the Choregraphe tool, which offers only graphical programming instead of full Python support.
+You can also control the robot, launch apps installed on the robot or teleoperate the robot from the GUI interface.
+The example scripts will help you to learn how to write your own Pepper app in a few lines of Python code, without the necessity to use Softbank software.

 ## System requirements